Rolight/fire_simulation/README.md

 matlab folder contains model which are implemented in Matlab.

 ## Three.js version
 web folder is Three.js version.
+To handle static file you should launch a http server first.